mhsamavatian/DAP/README.md

 * DAP Without Embedding Component (DAP-NoEmbed): An implementation of this model can be found in `2-DAP/DAP-NoEmbed.ipynb`.

 ## System Requirements
-We recommend using `Python 3.x`, and install the following to be able to properly run the code:
+We recommend using `Python 3.x`, and install the following to properly run the code:

 ```
 pip install tensorflow==1.14.0